 Looking forward, it is imperative that all stakeholders in the aviation industry prioritize continuous improvement and the highest standards of safety.
 This includes robust systems for identifying and addressing potential issues, as well as ongoing training for pilots and maintenance teams.

 The incident with the 787 Dreamliner’s seat switches serves as a reminder that even seemingly minor components can have significant consequences if not properly maintained and regulated.
-The industry must remain vigilant and proactive in preventing incidents that could compromise passenger safety.
+The industry must remain vigilant and proactive in preventing incidents that might compromise passenger safety.

 While incidents and challenges will inevitably arise, they provide valuable opportunities for learning and improvement.
 The aviation industry must seize these opportunities to deepen its commitment to safety and ensure that passengers can trust in the reliability of air travel.